dkelly255/PP4-Fantasy-Football-Centre/README.md

 ### - Summernote

 Summernote is used as an editor for the article functionality within the site.
-The Summernote [website](https://summernote.org/) contains comprehensive & useful documentatino on the editor - for the purposes of this project's structure - it is used as a "WYSIWYG" (What You See Is What You Get) editor, due to it's simple & easy-to-use nature.
+The Summernote [website](https://summernote.org/) contains comprehensive & useful documentation on the editor - for the purposes of this project's structure - it is used as a "WYSIWYG" (What You See Is What You Get) editor, due to it's simple & easy-to-use nature.

 ## 4. Skeleton